extractumio/statum/README.md

-# Statum: A Handy Web Analytics for Developing Websites
+# Statum: A Handy Web-Traffic Analytics for Developing Websites

-Statum is a simple yet handy web analytics tool developed by Extractum.io that parses web server log files, enriches them with web-based data and inserts pertinent details into an SQLite database.
-This enables quick analysis and reporting of web server activity.
+Statum, developed by Extractum.io, is a open-source user-friendly web analytics tool that leverages both web-server logs and client-side collected statistics.
+This dual-source approach offers a comprehensive view of a website's traffic, facilitating swift analysis and reporting on various aspects such as visitor activity, page errors, and more.

+Notably, Statum is designed for easy installation and use.
+It functions effectively as a standalone tool or in conjunction with other web analytics tools, like Google Analytics.

+And it's free.

 ![alt text](logo/statum.webp "Statum")